qgis/QGIS-Documentation/docs/user_manual/style_library/symbol_selector.rst

     The buffer is calculated and drawn using the shape of ALL the symbol layers in the marker.
     You can adjust the :guilabel:`Size`, :guilabel:`Join style` and :guilabel:`Symbol` of display.

-  * for all symbol types, enable and configure a distance for the map canvas :ref:`Extent buffer <extent-buffer>`, or the :ref:`Animation settings <animation_settings>`.
+  * for all symbol types, enable and configure a distance for the map canvas :ref:`Extent buffer <extent_buffer>`, or the :ref:`Animation settings <animation_settings>`.

   * Depending on the :ref:`symbology <vector_style_menu>` of the layer the symbol is